Best controller settings for Apex Legends Season 18

 For those using standard controllers to play, the best layout to master movement is the Evolved setting.
 This layout changes your crouch to the right stick and your jump to the left bumper.

-Having your crouch on the right stick will allow you to crouch spam, a very important move when it comes to winning fights in Apex Legends.
 Although this will take some getting used to, as keeping your aim on point while crouch spamming is fairly difficult, once you are comfortable with it you will see an instant improvement in your mobility.

-Movement / Aiming
+Movement and Aiming

-• Look Sensitivity: 5
+• Look Sensitivity: 4

-• Look Sensitivity (ADS): 4
+• Look Sensitivity (ADS): 3

 • Per Optic Settings: On